-In lieu of a written final exam, we will have an individual oral exam conducted either inperson or through Zoom.
-The exam will take place during the last week of class.
+In lieu of a written final exam, we will have an individual oral exam conducted either in-person or through Zoom.
+The exam will take place during finals week.
 The exam will take the form of a mock job interview covering topics from the semester.
 You can sign up for the final exam using this https://calendly.com/prof_moore/final_oral_exam link.